 All employees will be required to fill out a request for purchase orders and submit them to agency management in order to make any sort of agency production purchase.

-Production management will a request for a quote from appropriate vendors based on the purchase order request received from the employees.
+Production management will request a quote from appropriate freelancers/vendors based on the purchase order request received from the employees.

 Upon acceptance of a bid, a purchase order from the system will be issued to the vendor.

 As the accounts payable are received, the agency finance manager will first make sure the payable is OK, and then post to the system.